zephyrdark/SA58_AlvinLee_Fibonacci/README.md

    ```
    docker compose up --build
    ```
-3. Your application will be available at http://localhost:8080.
+3. It will be available at `http://localhost:8080/api/coin-request`, but it is recommended to use Postman as described in Usage Section.

 ## 5. Deploying your application to the cloud
 Consult Docker's [getting started](https://docs.docker.com/go/get-started-sharing/)